Made by Fred Stevens in 1966, this incomplete design is called “Whirling Log”.

 Curators at the National Museum, Lagos and the Benin City National Museum were consulted about our plans for this display.

 See them in our World Gallery.

-This display showcases Egyptian mummies from the New Kingdom (1570-1070 BC).
+The inner coffin lid of an Egyptian mummy from the New Kingdom (1570-1070 BC).
 This coffin dates to the 21st Dynasty.

 The coffin was presented to the Horniman in 1896 by the Egypt Exploration Fund in gratitude for a donation of £100 made by Frederick Horniman to Edouard Naville, the French archaeologist in charge of the Fund’s dig at Deir el-Bahri.